qxf2/patient-health-record-dapp/README.md

 ## Testing smart contracts

 It is important to test your smart-contract before deployment.
-I have covered few test scenarios in this blog - https://qxf2.com/blog/exploring-smart-contract-testing
+We have provided few test scenarios in this blog - https://qxf2.com/blog/exploring-smart-contract-testing

 To run the test use the command